mouse-reeve/recipes/markdown/marzipan.md

 ## Steps

  - In a food processor, pulse together the almond meal and sugar.
- - Add the extracts and egg white, and proccess until a thick dough forms.
+ - Add the extracts and egg white, and process until a thick dough forms.
  - Knead the dough a few times and form it into a log.
  - It will keep in the refrigerator for at least a month, and up to six months in the freezer.